lakshithlokesh06/data-room-live/README.md

 ## Overview

-Data quality problems such as missing values, duplicate records, inconsistent formats, suspicious outliers, malformed columns, and schema inconsistencies can significantly affect downstream analytics and machine learning workflows.
+Data quality problems such as missing values, duplicate records, inconsistent formats, suspicious outliers, malformed columns, and schema inconsistencies can significantly affect analytics and machine learning workflows.

 DataRoom Live provides a centralized workspace where teams can: